Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Experiments

-\paratitle{Experimental Settings and Metrics.} Here, we only describe the experimental settings that is different from Section~\ref{sec::syn}.
-For all the GNN baselines, the number of layers is set as 5.
+\paratitle{Experimental Settings and Metrics.} Here, we only describe the experimental settings that are different from Section~\ref{sec::syn}.
+For all GNN baselines, we follow~\cite{hu2020open} which set the number of layers as 5.
 The dropout rate after each layer for all the methods on the datasets for binary classification and multi-label classification is set as 0.5, and for regression datasets, the dropout rate is set as 0.0.
 The number of batch size for binary classification and multi-label classification is set as 128, and for regression datasets, the batch size is set as 64.
 The training epoch for all the baselines is set as 200.
-And for our model, we utilize 100 epoch to warm up and 100 epoch to train the whole model.
-The number of clusters is set as 7 for our models and DIFFPOOL.
-As these datasets usually treat chemical bond type as their edge type, to include edge features, we follow~\citep{hu2020open} and add transformed edge features into the incoming node features.
-For the datasets from OGB, we use the metrics recommended by original paper for each task~\citep{hu2020open}.
-And following~\citep{ying2019gnnexplainer}, we adopt Accuracy for MUTAG dataset.
+And for our model, we utilize 100 epochs to warm up and 100 epochs to train the whole model.
+The maximum number of clusters is set as 7 for our models and DIFFPOOL.
+For DIR and CIGA, the hyperparameter $s_c$ the selection ratio of casual subgraph is chosen from \{0.1, 0.2, 0.25, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}, and the hyperparameters $\alpha$ and $\beta$ for contrastive loss and hinge loss of CIGA are both chosen from \{0.5, 1, 2, 4, 8, 16, 32\} according to the validation performances.
+Moreover, as the loss of DIR and CIGA are specifically designed for the multi-classification task, they cannot perform on the datasets with multi-label classification and regression tasks.
+As these datasets usually treat chemical bond type as their edge type, to include edge features, we follow~\cite{hu2020open} and add transformed edge features into the incoming node features.
+For the datasets from OGB, we use the metrics recommended by the original paper for each task~\cite{hu2020open}.
+And following~\cite{ying2019gnnexplainer}, we adopt Accuracy for MUTAG dataset.